 What will happen if American soldiers and Soviet Red Army came before fascist killed so many Jewish?
 Will Jewish grow stronger than now?
 In my opinion, if Germany didn’t coerce Jewish, I think Germany's defeat will be delayed; because there is no money to wage war, to delay the beginning and to put an end to it.
 The massacre intensified the conflict and accelerated the end of the war.
 I couldn’t say that Germany’s defeat will be delayed is a good thing or not, but in any point of view disservice others is not a good action, and you can’t erase what happened.
 There’s a lot of movies talking about this thing, mostly are specifically talking one family or one man, children; like, La Vita è bella, The Boy in the Striped Pajamas.
 I think they make movies is to remember those who sacrificed and suffered for this Holocaust.
 The most terrible thing that happens in the world is not the people killed by the virus, it is always the people who kill each other.

+Word Count: 676

 [Essay 2: Making a Claim About a Historical Event: Draft 2]

+The Holocaust

-What would have happened if America and other countries had stood up when Germany just begin to oppress the Jews? “’Holocaust,’ this word is from Greek, meaning burning sacrifices with fire.
-Jews called it ‘Shoah,’ from Hebrew.
-The Holocaust refers to the ethnic cleansing of Jews by Nazi Germany in World War II and is one of the most notorious atrocities of the war.
-Germany massacred nearly sixth million Jewish people during the ethnic cleansing,” according to the article publish on Baidubaike.
+What would have happened if the United States and other countries had stood up to Germany when they had just begun to oppress the Jews?
+The word “holocaust” comes from Greek, meaning burning sacrifices with fire.
+Jews called it “Shoah,” from Hebrew.
+According to an article published on Baidubaike, “‘The Holocaust’ refers to the ethnic cleansing of Jews by Nazi Germany in World War II and is one of the most notorious atrocities of the war.
+Germany massacred nearly 6 million Jewish people during the ethnic cleansing.”

-“After Nazi Germany's lightning-fast occupation of many countries, and the Jewish in those countries naturally lived under fascist’s control.
-The German Defense Forces, Nazi Germany and German Government all concerted action to persecute Jewish people.
-Then Nazis even started incitement to the public to oppose to the Jews,” according to the article publish on Baidubaike.
+According to an article published on Baidubaike, “After Nazi Germany's lightning-fast occupation of many countries, the Jews in those countries naturally lived under fascist control.
+The German Defense Forces, Nazi Germany and the German Government all concerted action to persecute Jewish people.
+Then Nazis even incited the public to oppose to the Jews.”

-The Jewish had no freedom, they had to wear the Jewish star.
-Everybody would despitefully glare at them when they walked on the street.
+At that time, the Jews had no freedom.
+They were forced to wear the Jewish star of David.
+Everybody would spitefully glare at them when they walked on the streets.
 Jews were forced to live in the Jewish district.
-Because that place was too small and no one could get out, so there was an infection that began to spread.
-Every Jews that walk around near the export could being shot by the soldiers.
+Because that place was too small and no one could get out, an infection began to spread.
+Every Jew that walked around near the export could be shot by the soldiers.

-“A large number of children were sent to concentration camps in batches.
+According to an article publish on Baidubaike, “A large number of children were sent to concentration camps in batches.
 Children over the age of 14 were treated as adults in the process of being sent to concentration camps.
-January 27, 1945, the Soviet Red Army invaded Auschwitz concentration camp, they saw 7650 weak people —— Holocaust survivors.
-On the way to the liberation of the concentration camp, the Red Army of the Soviet Union exchanged fire along the road and the fleeing Germans.
-There were 231 Red Army soldiers had dead in the battle to liberate Auschwitz,” according to the article publish on Baidubaike.
+January 27, 1945, the Soviet Red Army invaded Auschwitz concentration camp.
+They saw 7,650 weak people – Holocaust survivors.
+On the way to the liberation of the concentration camp, the Red Army of the Soviet Union exchanged fire along the road with the fleeing Germans.
+231 Red Army soldiers died in the battle to liberate Auschwitz.”